 Hi, I’m Jon Dyer, the guy behind Dyers.org.
-I’ve been surrounded by computers since the days when searching for content meant dialing into local BBS’s from mimeographed phone lists.
+I’ve been surrounded by computers since the days when “hacking” meant dialing into local BBS’s from mimeographed phone lists.
 I parlayed that geekiness into years of eyestrain and a decade working in the computer security field.
-I share your pain if you’ve ever sat in a grey cube farm and felt the life draining out of you one minute at a time.

-In 2007, while happily running a 20,000 node virus system for a large multinational, I realized I was giving away far too much energy to an industry that valued expensive suits more than elegant solutions.
-I set everything up, documented everything I could, and gave up the money and seniority to pursue writing full time.
-I spent a couple of years of that time pouring every minute into bringing you daily tips, music, movies, ideas, and general geekery to get you through your day.
+In 2007, while happily running a 20,000 node virus system for a large multinational, I set everything up, documented everything the best I could, and gave up the money and seniority to pursue writing full-time.
+I spent a few years pouring every minute into bringing you daily tips, music, movies, ideas, and general geekery to get you through your day, and then embalmed the site to raise a family.

-Even though my first love is Perl, I’m a huge fan of WordPress.
-I hack WordPress for fun, and I help people with it whenever I can because I think it’s a great system.
-I have released three free WordPress widgets, which I add features to when I can.
+Even though my first love is Perl, I hack WordPress for fun, and help people with it whenever I can.
+I released three free WordPress widgets, Better Blogroll, Best Foot Forward, and Buddy Love.
+They have been downloaded over 60,000 times, but they have since been supplanted by native WordPress features.

-- Better Blogroll is a more flexible replacement for the default WordPress Links Widget.
+- Better Blogroll was a more flexible replacement for the default WordPress Links Widget.

-- Best Foot Forward allows you to quickly and easily create “Best Of” posts using the WordPress tagging system.
+- Best Foot Forward allowed you to quickly and easily create “Best Of” posts using the WordPress tagging system.

-- Buddy Love is a widget that will display a configurable number of headlines from the feeds listed in the WordPress links manager.
+- Buddy Love was a widget that will display a configurable number of headlines from the feeds listed in the WordPress links manager.

 Yea, Yea.
 Get To The Beards, Man